-There is an award given for Best Feature, Best documentary, and Best Short film, through our Audience Choice Awards.
+There is a cash award given for Best Feature or documentary, best Canadian feature or documentary, Best Short film, and best Canadian short film through our Audience Choice Awards.
 Our audience is very important to us: you get to vote to determine the best work of the festival.

-We do not accept features longer than 180 minutes (two and a half hours) and documentaries can be feature length, or 45 minutes or more.
-If you submit a shorter documentary it will be programmed with another documentary.
+We do not accept features longer than two hours, and documentaries can be feature length, or 45 minutes or more.
+If you submit a ONE HOUR documentary and we accept it, it will be programmed with another short documentary.
 We accept short films up to 20 minutes long, We do not accept pornography.

 If you are successful with features or doc submissions, we would prefer delivery of a DCP for the festival screening.
 HOWEVER, if you have a short film we accept any HD Quality digital or DVD format, and we will convert your short film to DCP ourselves for the Festival!
-We also have a deal with a local distributor for the creation of DCPs at heavily discounted rates for our filmmakers, which you have access to if your work is accepted.
+We also have a deal with Film.ca, our lead venue partner and for the creation of DCPs at heavily discounted rates for our filmmakers, which you have access to if your work is accepted.